Lrdwhyt/forum-mafia-utilities/README.md

 Specifically, it'll only run on URLs that are prefixed with http://forums.kingdomofloathing.com/vb/showthread.php?.

 The main interface for the utility is located at the bottom of each page, under the Quick Reply box.
-To enable it for a particular thread, click the button labeled "Turn on Forum Mafia Utilities for this thread".
+To enable it for a particular thread, click the button labeled "Start game".
-It can be disabled again by opening the game configuration options and clicking the button labeled "Reset game".
+It can be disabled again by clicking the (same) button now labeled "Delete game".
 A more detailed guide can be found on the [wiki](https://github.com/Lrdwhyt/forum-mafia-utilities/wiki).

+## Troubleshooting
+If updating from an earlier version, it may be necessary to reset the script.
+If the script interface won't load at all, you can do this by opening the developer console, going to the console tab and entering `localStorage.clear()` (case sensitive)